NirantK/nirantk.github.io/docs/writing/fig-for-devs.md

 excerpt: A framework to think about career transitions through the lens of Function, Industry and Geography - and why you should change only one at a time.
 ---

-Your career is a function of Function, Industry, Geography.
+Your career is a combination of Function, Industry, Geography.

 That's it.